ahm228/15-Puzzle/README.md

-N-Puzzle Solver using IDA* Algorithm
+NxN Puzzle Solver with IDA* Algorithm

-    This Python script solves the N-Puzzle problem using the IDA* (Iterative-Deepening A*) algorithm.
-The program employs a 1D list to represent the board state and utilizes an efficient method to update the Manhattan distance after each move.
-It is capable of generating random, solvable N x N boards and finding the solution path.
+Description

+This Python script is a solver for the NxN puzzle game using the Iterative-Deepening A* (IDA*) search algorithm.
+The puzzle consists of an NxN grid of tiles labeled from 1 to N*N - 1, with one tile missing (represented as 0).
+The puzzle is solved when all tiles are in ascending order, ending with the missing tile at the bottom-right corner.
+Features

+    Generate a random and solvable NxN board
+    Display the board in a readable format
+    Check if a board is in its goal state
+    Calculate the Manhattan distance heuristic for a board Incrementally update Manhattan distance when making a move Check if a given board is solvable using inversion count Solve the puzzle using the IDA* algorithm

+Requirements

+    Python 3.x
+    No additional libraries are required

+How to Use

+    Clone the repository or download the Python script.
+    Run the script: python <script-name>.py
+    Input the board size when prompted (N for an NxN board).
+    The script will generate a random solvable board, display it, and then find a solution path if one exists.

+Code Structure
 Functions

-        generateRandomBoard(boardSize)
-            This function generates a random solvable N x N puzzle board.
-It uses a while loop to continue generating boards until it finds one that is solvable.

-        isGoal(board, boardSize)
-            This function checks if the current board state is the goal state.
-It ensures that the last tile is zero and that the rest of the tiles are in ascending order.

-        manhattanDistance(board, boardSize)
-            This function calculates the Manhattan distance for a given board state.
-Manhattan distance is the sum of the absolute differences between each tile's current position and its position in the goal state.

-        manhattanDelta(board, oldIndex, newIndex, boardSize)
-            This function incrementally updates the Manhattan distance after each move.
-This improves the efficiency of heuristic calculation.

-        isSolvable(board, boardSize)
-            This function checks if a given board is solvable by counting the number of inversions in the board.
-An inversion is a pair of tiles that are in the wrong order relative to their positions in the goal state.

-        idaStar(board, boardSize)
-            This function performs the IDA* search algorithm to find the solution path for a given board.
-It explores different states of the board by swapping the empty tile (0) with adjacent tiles and updates the bound based on the heuristic and cost-to-come.

-    Usage

-        Run the script.
-        The initial random board will be displayed.
-        The script will output the current board state at each step as it iterates through the IDA* algorithm.
-        If a solution is found, the solution path will be displayed.

-    Example Output

-    Random Initial Board:
-    0	12	5	8
-    7	15	1	3
-    2	10	11	9
-    4	13	14	6

-    Solution found:
-    [(3, 2), (2, 2), (1, 2), ...]
+    generateRandomBoard(boardSize): Generates a random and solvable board of size NxN. printBoard(board, boardSize): Prints the board in a readable format. isGoal(board, boardSize): Checks if the board is in the goal state. manhattanDistance(board, boardSize): Calculates the Manhattan distance heuristic for a board. manhattanDelta(board, oldIndex, newIndex, boardSize): Incrementally updates the Manhattan distance when making a move. isSolvable(board, boardSize): Checks if a given board is solvable. idaStar(board, boardSize): Main function to perform the IDA* algorithm.

+Algorithms

+    IDA* Algorithm: Used for solving the puzzle.
+    Manhattan Distance: Used as a heuristic to estimate the distance to the goal state.

+Limitations

+    The program may take a long time to find the solution for large board sizes.